 We recommend using the same repository and branch for every environment of a given app or service — write your Terraform code such that you can differentiate the environments via variables, and set those variables appropriately per workspace.
 This might not be practical for your existing code yet, in which case you can use different branches per workspace and handle promotion through your merge strategy, but we believe a model of one canonical branch works best.

 » 5.
-Create Users and Teams
+Plan and Create Teams

-TFE’s teams are lists of users that can be granted per-workspace permissions, which means your TFE teams should match your understanding of who's responsible for which infrastructure.
+Your TFE teams should match your understanding of who's responsible for which infrastructure.
 That isn't always an exact match for your org chart, so make sure you spend some time thinking about this and talking to people across the organization.
 Keep in mind:

 - Some teams need to administer many workspaces, and others only need permissions on one or two.